jazzband/pip-tools/CONTRIBUTING.md

 In extreme cases, slop PRs may be closed as spam.
 :::

-_The [rationale and discussion](https://github.com/jazzband/pip-tools/discussions/2278) behind this policy is open and public.
+_The [rationale and discussion][LLM Policy Discussion] behind this policy is open and public.
 Feel free to raise new issues or make suggestions there._

+### The `good first issue` label

+The [`good first issue` label] is used to designate items which are being left for new contributors.
+They're a great way to get onboarded into the project and learn.

+These issues should not be handled using LLMs.
+Doing so undermines the purpose of these issues.

 ## Project Release Process